adjeis1986/laplant/README.md

-# Base44 App
+# laplant App

-This app was created automatically by Base44.
+This app was created by Stephen Adjei
-It's a Vite+React app that communicates with the Base44 API.

 ## Running the app